How to make a new hire feel welcome

 Everyone remembers being the new kid.
 It’s awkward and slightly intimidating.
 Someone’s first day is the perfect time to organise a team lunch and show off the best of the local delights (if it’s not that delightful there is always takeaway pizza).
 Some managers prefer to make sure they take their newbie to lunch to catch up on how their day/week has gone so far, which speaks volumes about how invested you are in their wellbeing.
 At the very least their mentor should invite them to sit with the rest of the group (but this probably goes without saying).

-Keeping a new hire busy is key to stop them feeling bored and start thinking that the job isn’t quite what they expected.
+Keeping a new hire busy is key to stop them from feeling bored and start thinking that the job has many opportunities for development.
 They want to prove how useful they can be, so why not let them?
 Make sure your new employee has a few different tasks to do throughout the day, ensuring that they can finish each day feeling productive and accomplished rather than like a bit of a spare tyre.
 Make it all manageable, but enough that they will be using their brain and contributing right away.

 6. Ask for feedback

-The only way that your on-boarding process can improve is by asking for feedback.
-Leave your new employee to settle in comfortably and schedule a catch up after 30 days.
+The only way that your onboarding process can improve is by asking for feedback.
+Leave your new employee to settle in comfortably and schedule a catch-up after 30 days.
 Regular performance reviews are essential for all employees, as it gives everyone a chance to find out whether anything needs to change (that includes the boss).
-For new hires this is extra important as an opportunity to go over anything they are still getting stuck on and finding out whether their first month has been successful in making them feel welcome and part of the company.
+For new hires, this is extra important as it is the perfect opportunity to go over anything they are still getting stuck on and finding out whether you have successfully welcomed them over the course of the first month.

-Finding out what could have been done better in their first few days will be vital for your next hire – don’t overlook the value of finding out how it all went from their point of view.
+Figuring out what could have been done better in your employee's first few days will be vital for your next hire – don’t overlook the value of finding out how it all went from their point of view.
 Even if you think it all went well, there may have been small ways you can improve.

 Want to get the perfect grad in for your startup?
-BrighterBox has tons of great candidates on their database ready to get stuck into a full time job.
+BrighterBox connects with tons of great candidates who are ready to get stuck into a full-time job.